THE LONG PATH, PLUG FLOW, SUBMERGED BIOLOGICAL FILTER

 All of the above assume a rectangular tank.
 Circular tanks can also be used.
 By using concentric tanks, an annulus can be created that is an excellent long path plug flow reactor.
 Starting with a 12 ft. diameter tank, the length of the filter would be almost 38 ft long.
 For a 20 ft. diameter tank the length would be almost 63 ft.

 Pressure drop through a LPPFR using structured media is very low.
 The current trend toward low head systems is easily satisfied by a LPPFR.
 The graph below shows head loss at different superficial face velocities.
 These results are for clean media.
 Biogrowth on the surface of the media will increase the resistance to flow but the total pressure drop will still be very low.
+Based on observations and measurements, we try to design systems with velocities between 4 and 10 ft/min (1.2 – 3 m/min)

 Besides the energy savings, another benefit to a low head system is the ability to accommodate a large flow of water.
 A low turnover time for the culture tank is an important factor when trying to keep ammonia concentrations low.